bobvanderlinden/probot-auto-merge/README.md

 All conditions must be met before a PR will be automatically merged.
 You can get more flexibility by defining multiple rules.
 Rules can have multiple conditions and if any of the conditions inside a rule are met, the PR is also merged.
-See [rules](#Rules).
+See [rules](#rules-default-none).

 If the target branch is a protected branch, you must add `probot-auto-merge` bot to the list of `People, teams or apps with push access` in your branch protection rules.

 Note that the default configuration options are to do nothing.
-This is to prevent impicit and possibly unintended behavior.
+This is to prevent implicit and possibly unintended behavior.

 The configuration fields are as follows: